One of the first things your supervisor tells you when you start an internship: you are NOT guaranteed a job offer when the internship ends.

 7. End Strong

 When your internship concludes, end strong.
 Thank your supervisor and other employees for the professional experience, and ask if you may contact them in the future for a reference or to inquire about available positions at the company.
-After you leave, follow up with a thank you letter or email to your supervisor, and any other employee who offered advice, or provided a learning opportunity during your internship.
+After you leave, follow up with a thank you letter or email to your supervisor, and any other employee who offered career advice, or provided a learning opportunity during your internship.
 Ask if you can stay in touch, and the best way to do so.

 As stated earlier, landing a job at the company you intern with is far from guaranteed.
 However, in 2010, interns were converted to employees at a rate of about 58 percent, up from about 53 percent in the previous year, according to NACE’s 2011 Internship and Co-op Survey.
 The study, which polled 266 employers, states that the increased conversion rate was largely due to more employers offering their interns full-time positions.